-Wasps nests are made of a paper paste built with a mixture of wood fragments and saliva.
-The wood is collected by the wasps from neighboring garden sheds, logs, fences, etc., and the fibre is extracted from the wasp powerful mandibles.
-The resulting soft wood pulp is then shaped and added to the nest.
+Wasp nests are made of a paper paste built with a mixture of wood fragments and saliva.
+The wood is collected by the wasps from neighbouring garden sheds, logs, fences, etc., and the fibre is extracted from the wasp's powerful mandibles.
+The resulting softwood pulp is then shaped and added to the nest.

 Do wasps come back to their nest each year?

 No. New queen wasps never reuse an existing nest.
 They build a brand new nest in spring, but it is common to have this new nest adjacent to an old one (in Dublin we regularly find up to 6 wasp nests in a single attic).
 If an old nest fills a gap in the eaves or a cavity wall, it may be a good strategy to leave it so there is no room for a new nest in the following years.

 Worker wasps, which are sterile females, live for 12 to 22 days.
 Fertile males (or drones) live for a few more days.
 Finally, queen wasps have a lifespan of approx. 12 months.

 Do wasps have a queen?

 Every wasp nest has a queen who lay eggs.
 Worker wasps (females) may also lay eggs but they are not fertile and only produce male wasps.
 After the first group of adults has emerged, they assume the building of the nest and also care for the larvae and fetch food for the colony.

 What do wasps eat?

 Wasps feed from a wide assortment of insects, both adults and larvae.
 The social wasps found in Ireland are omnivorous, sustaining on dead insects but also on fallen fruits and nectar.

 Wasp nests in Ireland contain between 3000 and 6000 wasps for the largest nests.
 What limits the expansion of the nest is not the cold weather killing the wasps but the scarcity of food as winter begins.